Aleksandrs Ņiživijs

 Aleksandrs Ņiživijs (born September 16, 1976) is a former Latvian professional ice hockey player.
 His last club was Dinamo Riga of the Kontinental Hockey League (KHL).
 He was also a regular Latvia national ice hockey team player.

 International play

 He was named to the Latvia men's national ice hockey team for competition at the 2014 IIHF World Championship.
+He competed for Latvia at the Winter Olympics in 2002, 2006, and 2010.